affinitic/currency.converter/README.txt

 Overview
 -----------
-currency.converter package fetches currency rate data from European Central Bank for about recent 90 days.
+currency.converter package fetches currency rate data from European Central Bank for about recent 3 months.
 Once the data is fetched the data is conserved in ZODB in case of whatever difficulty to fetch the data again.
 There are currency converter page and portlet included in this package and several methods you can use for your own applications.

 This package is developed for plone-3.x.